Elias Díaz Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in the league.
+- The Blue Jays pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays' 3.72 team ERA ranks second across all MLB pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 163 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (165 total, 1.2 per game).

-- The lefty last pitched on Saturday against the Cleveland Guardians, when he went five innings, allowing two earned runs while giving up four hits.
+- Kikuchi goes for his 10th win when he makes the start for the Blue Jays, his 27th of the season.
+He is 9-4 with a 3.63 ERA and 146 strikeouts in 139 2/3 innings pitched.

-- In five games this season, the 36-year-old has a 2.25 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .211 to his opponents.
+- His most recent time out came on Sunday against the Cleveland Guardians, when the left-hander threw six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.